AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 |-------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | | |

 The format the input adheres to.
-Mostly used for timestamp and date entries.
-But it can be also leveraged in case of numbers.
+Mostly used for timestamp and date entries but it can also be leveraged for numeric types.
 Details for valid patterns are in the chapter [Parsing](#parsing).

 In case ``default`` value is also specified in _metadata_, it needs to adhere to